jeropaul/printrbot_simple/README.md

 ## Hotend

-Currently still using the original UBIS 13 ceramic.
-Ubis 13s has been ordered and will be installed
+I've swtiched over to the UBIS 13s from the original UBIS 13 ceramic.
+Good things so far and enough new tips to last for (hopefully) many years.

-New fan for the hotend has been installed see [Installing automatic hotend](https://github.com/jeropaul/printrbot_simple/issues/1) for details
+New fan for the hotend has been installed see [Installing automatic hotend](https://github.com/jeropaul/printrbot_simple/issues/1) for details.

 useful links:
 - Installing an automatic fan